Looking at travel insurance is the most boring part of planning a trip, but unfortunately for us travellers it’s a necessity.

 Lost checked luggage is covered up to $3,000 per certificate period, with a $500 limit per item.
 There is also a lifetime limit of $6,000 with the Nomad Insurance policy.

-However, the keyword here is ‘checked’.
-Unfortunately, SafetyWing currently only cover luggage that is lost after being checked in with your airline or cruise ship.
+However, if you opt for the Essential plan, the keyword here is ‘checked’.
+With this plan, SafetyWing currently only cover luggage that is lost after being checked in with your airline or cruise ship.
+They don’t cover loss of luggage elsewhere or theft.

 You must also file a formal claim for lost luggage with the transportation provider first, and follow all the measures directed by the provider to locate your lost luggage.